CLOUDWERX-DEV/DiffuGen/README.md

 6. Download required models:

-   Yes, the model selection menu looks good.
-It now includes all the necessary models that match what's referenced in your diffugen.py file, including:

-7. The core Flux models (Schnell and Dev)

-8. Required components (T5XXL, CLIP-L, and VAE)

-9. SDXL with its required VAE

-10. SD15 (Stable Diffusion 1.5)

-11. SD3 (Stable Diffusion 3 Medium)

-This comprehensive selection will give users options ranging from fast generation (Flux Schnell) to high-quality outputs (SDXL, SD3).

-For the manual download section of the README, here's the updated version:

-## Manual Model Download

 If you prefer to download models manually instead of using the automated setup script, follow these instructions to ensure all files are placed in their correct locations.

 ### Required Models